vdakalov/dlog/README.md

 ## Usage

-The information can be structured as a table or a tree
+The information can be structured as a table, tree or json

 ### Table